micheletriaca/sfdy/README.md

 ## Changelog

+* 1.4.5
+  * Bugfixing: solved 'multiple metadata types in same folder' issue.
+It is now possible to retrieve and deploy correctly wave metadata

 * 1.4.4
   * Destructive changeset: added the possibility to pass both a `package.xml` or a glob pattern.
 See [here](#deploy-a-destructive-changeset).
 Thanks [zerbfra](https://github.com/zerbfra)
   * Bugfixing: fixed crash when `--diff` returned only files outside src folder